 Each module you will gain deeper understanding and insight into yourself and your beliefs around your relationship to alcohol.
 We will work together to dig deep and uncover the things that have been holding you back from connecting to your INNER TRUTH.

 FAQ: More about Conjuring Your Inner Truth

-What if I am unable to meet for a weekly session?
+What if I am unable to meet for a monthly live call?